rpmaster2/JoyStickTest/README.md

 # JoyStickTest on Java

 ## Description
-Project goal: port JoyStickTest from C++ to Java, using an interface on JavaFX Best adapted for windows, linux may have bugs
+Project goal: port JoyStickTest from C++ to Java, using an interface on JavaFX.
+Best adapted for windows, linux may have bugs

 ## Requirements